Splenomegaly: Signs and symptoms

 Symptoms may include abdominal pain, chest pain, chest pain similar to pleuritic pain when stomach, bladder or bowels are full, back pain, early satiety due to splenic encroachment, or the symptoms of anemia due to accompanying cytopenia.

 Signs of splenomegaly may include a palpable left upper quadrant abdominal mass or splenic rub.
 It can be detected on physical examination by using Castell's sign, Traube's space percussion or Nixon's sign, but an ultrasound can be used to confirm diagnosis.
 In patients where the likelihood of splenomegaly is high, the physical exam is not sufficiently sensitive to detect it; abdominal imaging is indicated in such patients.

 In cases of infectious mononucleosis splenomegaly is a common symptom and health care providers may consider using abdominal ultrasonography to get insight into a person's condition.
 However, because spleen size varies greatly, ultrasonography is not a valid technique for assessing spleen enlargement and should not be used in typical circumstances or to make routine decisions about fitness for playing sports.

 Causes

-The most common causes of splenomegaly in developed countries are infectious mononucleosis, splenic infiltration with cancer cells from a hematological malignancy and portal hypertension (most commonly secondary to liver disease, and sarcoidosis).
+The most common causes of splenomegaly in developed countries are infectious mononucleosis, thalassemia, splenic infiltration with cancer cells from a hematological malignancy and portal hypertension (most commonly secondary to liver disease, and sarcoidosis).
 Splenomegaly may also come from bacterial infections, such as syphilis or an infection of the heart's inner lining (endocarditis).
 Splenomegaly also occurs in mammals parasitized by Cuterebra fontinella.

 The possible causes of moderate splenomegaly (spleen <1000 g) are many, and include: